coditive-com/firestarter-theme/README.md

 ### Modules

-Theme uses [facade design pattern](https://refactoring.guru/design-patterns/facade/php/example) for managing internal dependencies, so insead of placing everything in the `setup.php` or `filters.php` files as `Sage` recommends, we should wrap custom features in specific boundaries placed in the `app` directory.
+Theme uses [facade design pattern](https://refactoring.guru/design-patterns/facade/php/example) for managing internal dependencies, so instead of placing everything in the `setup.php` or `filters.php` files as `Sage` recommends, we should wrap custom features in specific boundaries placed in the `app` directory.
 Let's assume that we need to create `Posts` boundary that handles custom features for `Post` type.

 ```sh
 ├── app/